awsdocs/amazon-connect-admin-guide/doc_source/troubleshooting.md

 ## Analyzing the Data<a name="analyze-data"></a>

 The following guidelines can assist you in analyzing the data to identify issues in your environment\.
-+ Use the CTR / Contact search report to identify the contact IDs for the contacts during which call quality issues occurred\.
++ Use the Contact Trace Record \(CTR\) / Contact search report to identify the contact IDs for the contacts during which call quality issues occurred\.
 The CTR includes a link to the associated call recording, and additional details that you can use for symptom verification and to provide to your AWS support representative\.
 + Use the agent name and timestamp in the CTR to get a sense of the types of issues you're experiencing and their prevalence by agent, symptom, scenario, and severity over time\.
 This will allow you to see if issues are happening around the same time, surround a specific event, or are isolated to specific agents or agent actions\.
 You can also easily identify and access associated call recordings and associated contact IDs available if you need to engage support\.
 + Correlate data sources, such as local network logs, CPU/disk/memory utilization and process monitor logs from the operating system on the client workstation\.
 This lets you correlate events by agent over time to rule out local resource contention as a cause or contributor\.
 + Analyze data by symptom and scenario reported per minute or per hour to create heat maps of an issue by type and severity by agent over time\.
 Doing this is especially helpful in environmental troubleshooting as you may find clustered impacts associated with scheduled activity like backups or large file transfers\.